jjasghar/chef-book/part3/08-knife.md

 cookbook_email           "jj.asghar@peopleadmin.com"
 ```

-So this is just an example, but this will be much useful when we move on to the chef-server and knife plugins.
-The most important out of these are probably `log_level` how much data you want to see, `log_location` where to log it, `cookbook_path` the path to your cookbooks, and the `cookbook_[copyright|licence|email]` because if you fill them out here you want need to do it for `knife cookbook create`.
+So this is just an example, but it will be useful when we move on to the chef-server and knife plugins.
+The most important of these are probably `log_level` (how much data you want to see), `log_location` (where to log it), `cookbook_path` (the path to your cookbooks), and the `cookbook_[copyright|licence|email]` (because if you fill them out here you want need to do it for `knife cookbook create`).

 So let's talk about `knife cookbook create`.
-Originally you created a simple cookbook, by making the directories, adding the files, good ol' knife creates a foundation for you.
+Originally you created a simple cookbook by making the directories and adding the files manually.
+Good ol' `knife` creates that foundation for you.
 As an example:
 ```bash
 root@chef-book:~# mkdir cookbooks
 root@chef-book:~# cd cookbooks/